igd-geo/schwarzwald/README.md

                                         spacing). spacing = diagonal / value
   --sampling arg (=MIN_DISTANCE)        Sampling strategy to use.
 Possible
                                         values are RANDOM_GRID, GRID_CENTER,
-                                        MIN_DISTANCE.
-The quality of the
+                                        MIN_DISTANCE, JITTERED.
+The quality of
-                                        resulting point cloud can be adjusted
+                                        the resulting point cloud can be
-                                        with this parameter, with RANDOM_GRID
+                                        adjusted with this parameter, with
-                                        corresponding to the lowest quality and
+                                        RANDOM_GRID corresponding to the lowest
-                                        MIN_DISTANCE to the highest quality.
+                                        quality and MIN_DISTANCE to the highest
+                                        quality.
+JITTERED gives similar quality
+                                        to MIN_DISTANCE, but with better
+                                        performance.
   --tiling-strategy arg (=FAST)         The tiling strategy to use.
 Valid
                                         options are FAST or ACCURATE, where
                                         FAST will yield better performance but